Ashu156/Spectral-analysis-of-LFPs/README.md

 # Spectral-analysis-of-LFPs
+Spectral analysis of LFPs / analyzing LFPs in the time-frequency domain

+Written and tetsed in MATALB 2014a

 Work in progress

-Spectral analysis of LFPs / analyzing LFPs in the time-frequency domain Compatible with MATALB 2014a